 Common as Crows

 I like crows not because of James O’Barr, Brendon Lee, Carlos Castaneda or Irish cock and bull mythology.
-It’s not because of the crow’s “nevermore” reputation, their association with a trendy dark underworld, either.
-This spooky crow profile was unfairly earned during the plague, when crows plucked the eyes from the dead.
-Well, yes, they did.
+It’s not because of the crow’s “nevermore” reputation, their association with a staged dark underworld, either — a spooky crow profile unfairly earned during the plague, when crows plucked the eyes from the dead.
+As well they should.
 It was good eating — food on the run.
 Eyes of corpses are hassle-free…

 An Introduction to the Open Air Museum